 Further, there are 6 characteristics with NCi=1.
 Among them, there is NAA/Cho (PWMR) with a low LD=0.375, and there are Cho/Cr (PWMR) and NAA/Cr (PWML) with LD=0.5 and RLD=0.75.
 Other characteristics with NCi=1 and LD=0.5 have higher RLD values.
 Consequently, the mentioned characteristics are further taken to the selected characteristics for the motor DDCRZ.

-With the selected characteristics, the motor DDCRZ has a balanced class distribution: it contains in total 21 VPIs including 10 motor delayed VPIs.
-Three

-motor delayed VPIs are missing in the constructed DDCRZ, and therefore, these VPIs are misclassified as normally developed VPIs in the first step of our predictor.
+With the selected characteristics, the motor DDCRZ has a balanced class distribution: it contains in total 21 VPIs including 10 motorically delayed VPIs.
+Threemotorically delayed VPIs are missing in the constructed DDCRZ, and therefore, these VPIs are misclassified as normally developed VPIs in the first step of our predictor.
 Thus, the choice of the cut-off values for the LD and RLD is controlled by the need to have a balanced class distribution in the DDCRZ, and also to have a low number of the missing developmentally delayed VPIs in the DDCRZ.

-Second step of predictor
+The second step of predictor

 In the second step, for predicting the NDO of the VPI with the characteristic vector y∈DDCRZ, we use the feedforward neural networks (fNNs).
 For this purpose, for avoiding the overparameterization of the fNN model, from the characteristics y, we first select a subset of characteristics y=y1,y2,…,ym.
 For the characteristic selection, we use the localization properties of the characteristics, and we select the characteristics with stronger localization.